Nepal Luxury Tour

 Zutul Puk Monastery marks the conclusion of the Kailash Mansarovar Yatra.
 Pilgrims find solace and spiritual fulfilment in the serene ambience of the monastery.

-The best time for Kailash Yatra journey in the year 2025 is from May to September.
+The best time for Kailash Yatra is from May to September.
 These months have good weather, making it easy to move from one place to another.

 It is hot during the day and a little cold during the evening.
 There is little rain, and the climate is sunny most of the time.
 This is crucial for the establishment of easy and wonderful-looking routes in mountainous regions.

 Cultural activities such as the pilgrimage to Saga Dawa in May or June give the trip religious importance.
-Autumn (October to April) is not ideal, especially for their winter, because there is too much snow and cold climates.
+Autumn (October to April) is not ideal, especially for winter, because there is too much snow and cold weather.

 It is important to always check the weather forecast and get advice from those in the know before going out.